sohrowardi/-Local-Chatroom/README.md

 Run the application:
 python app.py

-Access the chat interface at http://localhost:5000.
+Access the chat interface at http://localhost Ubuntu Logo Apache2 Default Page
+It:5000.